nicoverbruggen/image-generator/README.md

 ### Generate `base64` encoded images inline

-In addition to saving placeholder images to
+In addition to saving placeholder images to a particular location, you can also output a base64 encoded string:

 ```php
 use NicoVerbruggen\ImageGenerator\ImageGenerator;